Writing Program

 Writing Pathways

-In Writing 1, students are introduced to college-level writing expectations.
+In WRIT 110, students are introduced to college-level writing expectations.
 They write and learn in a community of peers, giving and receiving feedback in small groups.
 In a designated week during the semester, students conference one-on-one with the professor to receive individualized feedback on the development of their writing.
 They build rhetorical awareness and personal writing processes that they use throughout their time at APU and beyond.

-Writing 1 Lab
+WRIT 120: Writing Lab

 Helpful Resources